Want free science lessons you can use in class tomorrow?

 Read More »

-I’m not sure that any high school science teacher would say she loves having students write lab reports.
+I’m not sure that any high school teacher would say she loves having students write science lab reports.
 It’s often a lot like getting your kids to eat their vegetables- you know it’s good for them, but what a struggle to get them to do it!
 And grading lab reports

 Read More »